 Gap Year Opportunity

-Ochil Tower is a relatively small residential school with up to 38 children and young people whose ages range from six to eighteen years.
+Ochil Tower is a small residential school with up to 38 children and young people whose ages range from six to eighteen years.
 All of the children have Additional Support Needs, many have severe learning difficulties, disabilities and/or health issues ranging from autism, epilepsy to a variety of syndromes, all of which can affect their physical and mental health.
 Many present a high level of challenging behaviour.
-The children and most of the co-workers live together in five houses.
+The children and most of the co-workers live together in four houses.
 The school is situated in the centre of a small town, but is surrounded by seven acres of land with gardens, lawn and woodland.
-We have 5 classes in which the children are grouped less according to age or disability and more to do with the young person's individual needs and compatibility with other pupils.
+We currently have 3-4 classes in which the children/young people are grouped less according to age or disability and more to do with the young person's individual needs and compatibility with other pupils.
 Throughout the curriculum there is strong emphasis on crafts, music, drama and practical skills with full use made of the school grounds and locality to increase learning opportunities.